Keeping Your Fuel System Clean

-Fuel economy is the hot topic in the car industry today.
+Fuel economy is a hot topic in the car industry today.
 There are many ways to improve your MPG, from using cruise control to braking less.
 While most of these driving-style changes offer slight efficiencies, they are likely to plateau if your vehicle is bogged down by sludge.
 Over time, your fuel system can accumulate particles, gum, and varnish that acts similarly to a blocked artery.
 With a buildup of gunk, less fuel can travel through the lines to the engine, reducing your fuel economy.
-A regular fuel system cleaning at Kennedy Transmissions can keep your fuel flowing.
+A regular fuel system cleaning at Kennedy Transmission can keep your fuel flowing.

 Gas Tank to Engine: The Fuel System Explained

 Have you ever wondered how the gas goes from the fuel tank just behind your rear doors to underneath the hood?
 There is a fuel line running the length of your car that, with the help of a pump, pushes fuel straight to the engine.